-St Helen has one teacher and one aid for each of our classes.
+St Helen has one teacher and one aide for each of our classes.
 The ratio of teacher to child is 1 to 10.
 Each class has 20 students with two staff members.

 What are the teacher’s credentials?

-The teacher that leads the program, Ms. Rivera, holds a BS in Early Childhood Education and is currently in the process of working on her Master’s degree in Reading Science.
+The teacher that leads the program, Mrs. Razi, holds a BS in Early Childhood Education and is currently in the process of working on her Master’s degree in Reading Science.
 She holds a teaching license and this is her sixth year as a lead teacher.
 The other preschool teacher holds an associates degree in Early Childhood Education and Psychology.
 Ms. Wolfe has worked with students for 20 years.
-Both aids, Ms. Buschur and Mrs. Watkins have many years of experience working with students and continue to maintain a passion for the field.
+Both aides have many years of experience working with students and continue to maintain a passion for the field.

 Is parental participation required?

 Preschool does not require participation, but it is highly encouraged.
 In a typical year many opportunities are available such as parent guest readers.
 We also encourage parents to participate in a dialogue during parent teacher conferences.
 Parents are given weekly at-home activities to do with their child along with video tutorials for further explanation.
 Teachers often encourage parents to reach out through Class Dojo regarding specific needs for their child.

 How do teachers communicate with parents?
 How often do parents receive updates?